Jund al-Islam: History

 The group was established in February 2011 and conducted its first action as a group in May 2011 after the death of Osama bin Laden by showing off its military capabilities, and remained inactive from then until 2013.

-In September 9, 2013, the group claimed responsibility for a major double suicide attack against an Egyptian military intelligence compound in northern Sinai in the city of Rafah, resulting in the death of 6 soldiers and seventeen injuries months after the fall of Egypt's former president Mohamed Morsi in July 2013.
+On September 9, 2013, the group claimed responsibility for a major double suicide attack against an Egyptian military intelligence compound in northern Sinai in the city of Rafah, resulting in the death of 6 soldiers and seventeen injuries months after the fall of Egypt's former president Mohamed Morsi in July 2013.
 In a statement regarding the attack Ansar Beit al-Maqdis praised the attack and claimed it was in response for Egyptian crackdowns against Islamists following the fall of Morsi and cooperation with Israel.
 Jund al-Islam likewise released a statement with similar rhetoric.
 On January 2, 2014, gunmen shot dead Mark De Salis and Lynn Howie as they ate lunch on a beach in near Sabratah, Zawiya district, Libya.
 Jund Al-Islam claimed responsibility for the attack, claiming that the couple was targeted for being foreign spies.

-In November 2017 the group reemerged again, declaring its opposition to the Islamic State of Iraq and the Levant and its leader Abu Bakr al-Baghdadi.
-Jund al-Islam claims that Abu Bakr al-Baghdadi and ISIL are Kharijites, and also claims that ISIL's Sinai branch has committed abuses against the local Muslim population and besieged the Gaza Strip.
+In November 2017 the group reemerged again, declaring its opposition to the Islamic State and its leader Abu Bakr al-Baghdadi.
+Jund al-Islam claims that Abu Bakr al-Baghdadi and IS are "Kharijites", and also claims that IS's Sinai branch has committed abuses against the local Muslim population and besieged the Gaza Strip.

-In January 2018, a Russian foreign fighter part of ISIL's Sinai province defected to Jund al-Islam after several disagreements with ISIL's leadership in Sinai, and was featured in a video released by Jund al-Islam criticizing ISIL.
+In January 2018,Jund al islam claimed that "a Russian foreign fighter part of ISIL's Sinai province defected to Jund al-Islam after several disagreements with IS's leadership in Sinai, and was featured in a video released by Jund al-Islam criticizing IS".

 Islamic State's Wilayat Sinai claimed to have "exterminated" the remnants of Jund al-Islam in July 2020, after an encounter in which seven members of the group including their leader 'Abu Ayyub' were killed in the village of al-Burath.